jimthompson5802/mlflow_demo/README.md

 (cd mlflow_r_image && bash build_image)
 (cd mlflow_server && bash build_image)
 ```
-Note:  On a MacbookPro with 16GB RAM, it took about 14 minutes to
+Note:  On a MacbookPro with 16GB RAM, it took about 14 minutes for the initial
-build the three images.
+build of the three images.

 ## Start demonstration containers